 - Two (2) drawer metal lateral filing cabinets (aka pedestals) can generally be moved full without emptying the contents.

 - Four (4) or 5 drawer metal lateral filing cabinets may be moved full using the Spider Crane® (if the filing cabinet brand qualifies).
 Otherwise, we highly recommend you pack the cabinets to avoid damage during the move process.

-- Wood filing cabinets must be emptied prior to the move.
+- Wood filing cabinets must be emptied before the move.

-- Storage cabinets must be completely emptied prior to moving.
+- Storage cabinets must be completely emptied before moving.

-- Shelving must be emptied prior to moving.
+- The shelving must be emptied before moving.
 If the shelving unit needs to be disassembled and reassembled, JK will perform this work unless prior arrangements have been made.
-Place the clips in a sealed plastic bag or envelope and pack.
+Place the clips in a sealed plastic bag or envelope and pack them.
 Each shelf must be labeled and placed on the floor.

 Packing Tip #4 – Packing Crates

 Plastic, reusable crates are specially designed for commercial relocations to simplify the process and promote a stress-free move.
 The large stackable containers provide excellent protection for the contents and are easy to pack.